Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: Birthing Press75 theme shop.
 Was this video niche an obvious gap you spotted or was it more like you are passionate just designing video themes?

 Rob: Wow.
-So I'm just actually thinking, I haven't got this question down, but YouTube, I think, was acquired in 2006, and then, obviously, kicked things off, you know, just ram things up.
-And this is, you know, two years in.
+So I'm just actually thinking, I haven't got this question down, but YouTube, I think, was acquired in 2006, and then, obviously, kicked things off just ram things up.
+And this is two years in.

 Rob: We've got your themes going up.
 So, were you eyeing that out?
 Were you eyeing out those trends, so you just keep designing as you were, putting your head down?